6 Three Parameters: Causal

 Justice

-The four concerns of Justice remain the same: Population Table, stability, representativeness, and unconfoundedness.
+The four concerns of Justice remain the same: the Population Table, stability, representativeness, and unconfoundedness.

 6.2.1 Population Table

 After assuming validity, we can now create our Population Table.
-Recall that every row from both the Preceptor Table and the data is included in the Population Table, along with all the rows from the underlying population from which we assume that both the Preceptor Table and the data were drawn.
+Recall that every row from both the Preceptor Table and the data is included in the Population Table (at least at the start), along with all the rows from the underlying population from which we assume that both the Preceptor Table and the data were drawn.
 The Population Table includes rows from three sources: the Preceptor Table, the actual data, and all other members of the population.

 Population Table